dao0o/dao0o/README.md

 dao0o/dao0o is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+hi i'm study and learn cording especially about python. but i don't know well who do i because of study alone and there's no one around who knows how to do it. please help meㅠㅠㅠ